pkarsy/rcCalibrator/README.md

 - If you need the speed (up to 20Mhz).<br/>
 - When the trouble to calibrate the RC oscillator outweighs the trouble to install the crystal.<br/>
-When the question arises in the AVR forums :<br/>
-**"How to calibrate the internal avr oscillator"**<br/>
-the usual answer is<br/>
-**"Use a crystal with 2 (22pF) caps and avoid all the trouble."**<br/>

-I believe using the "osccal" utility, it is much easier (or at least this is my intention) to have a calibrated atmega with a perfectly working bootloader, than to install the crystal.
-This is because the process is mostly automatic and consequently less error prone.
+I believe using the "osccal" utility, it is much easier (or at least, this is my intention) to have a calibrated atmega with a perfectly working bootloader, than to install the crystal. "make isp" is all it is needed.

-### Reasons use the internal oscillator
+### Reasons to use the internal oscillator

 - Fewer parts on the breadboard/PCB.
 This is usually the first reason that comes in mind, but it is also the least importand.